NMahesh20/Discord-MusicBot/README.txt

 config.json
 Configuration for bot.
+First create a bot in Discord.
+Need help in creating bot, Check this link https://gabrieltanner.org/blog/dicord-music-bot ""Parameters""
 Prefix: It is for the bot to understand that it's his commands
 Token: You need to create the bot then copy it's token.
-Need help in creating bot, Check this link https://gabrieltanner.org/blog/dicord-music-bot

 bot.js